drugotosto/SpringFrameworkCore/spring-book-ch2/java-based-autowiring/README.txt

         - constructor.

-- In particolare si nota che ci sono 2 beans candidati associati al tipo "AccountDao" ed è per questo che deve essere usato il @Qualifier notification poichè il modo standard utilizzato "byType" in questo caso non funzionerebbe.
+- In particolare si nota che ci sono 2 beans candidati associati al tipo "AccountDao" ed è per questo che deve essere usato il @Qualifier notification poichè il metodo inziale adottato tramite "byType" in questo caso non funzionerebbe.
   The container failed during bootstrap because it identified two candidate beans with theAccountDao type, which can be auto‐injected into the accountDao property of the accountService bean.
   When you place the @Qualifier annotation together with the @Autowired and @Bean annotations, autowiring behavior turns into byName mode.

-- Another nice feature related to autowiring in Java‐ and annotation‐based configurations is that you can also place @Autowired on fields.
+- Another nice feature related to autowiring in Java‐and annotation‐based configurations is that you can also place @Autowired on fields.
 This removes the necessity of having setter methods for setter injection.

 - Autowiring is only for dependencies to other beans.
 It doesn't work for straight values, such as